betaflight/betaflight/docs/LedStrip.md

 ### STATUS Profile

-The STATUS profile is used to display all the information mentioned below, i.e. warning indications, larsen scanner etc.
+The STATUS profile is used to display all the information mentioned below, i.e. warning indications, Larson scanner etc.

 Addressable LED strips can be used to show information from the flight controller system, the current implementation supports the following: